Editor’s Note: Originally published on Mar. 3, 2022, last updated on Aug. 3, 2023.

 - Deliveries and redirections tailored to the buyer’s needs, including Amazon Key, Amazon Hub lockers and in-store counters, Amazon Scout, and one-time password.

 - Multilingual, round-the-clock customer service over phone, email, chat, and social media, driven by Amazon’s customer obsession principle.

 7 Cons of Amazon FBA:

 - Amazon decides where everything is stored and which fulfillment centers you should ship your items to.
 You might need to split shipments, even single-SKU ones.

 - Amazon can prioritize and suspend shipments at will.

-- Problem Solvers can mark your items as stranded or unsellable even if they’re not yours, especially if you use commingled inventory and/or virtual tracking.
+- Problem Solvers can mark your items as stranded or unsellable even if they’re not yours, especially if you use virtual tracking.